 Here are other offensive terms you may be using but are entirely unaware of:

-- Disabled, deformed, or handicapped person: Person with a disability
+- Disabled, deformed, or handicapped person: A person with a disability

 - Cripple: Person requiring mobility assistance

-- Emotionally disturbed: Person with an emotional disability
+- Emotionally disturbed: A person with an emotional disability

 Respecting The Disability Community